osu-cascades/smartserve-camera/README.md

 ### Software Requirements

+- OpenCV, follow this guide: [Accessing the Raspberry Pi Camera with OpenCV and Python](https://www.pyimagesearch.com/2015/03/30/accessing-the-raspberry-pi-camera-with-opencv-and-python/) for installation and use
 - `pip install -r requirements.txt`
-- OpenCV, I would suggest this guide [Accessing the Raspberry Pi Camera with OpenCV and Python](https://www.pyimagesearch.com/2015/03/30/accessing-the-raspberry-pi-camera-with-opencv-and-python/) for installation and use
+    - if the above command fails for some reason, just install the dependencies one at a time
 - Sqlite3 `sudo apt-get install sqlite3`
 - We currently have the script running automatically at boot time in order to enable that you will need to run `sudo cp camera.service /etc/systemd/system/camera.service` after you have updated the ExecStart path as well as the WorkingDirectory path.
 Checkout this guide for more information on Systemd [Creating a Service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md)

 Important note: Some of these libraries take a **long** time to install.

-&copy; 2018 Taylor Mallory, Justin Tappert, and Yong Bakos.
+&copy; 2018 Justin Tappert, and Yong Bakos.
 All rights reserved.